AlgoMaster Logo

 Mutating the Source During Enumeration

-The iterator pattern in C# does not give you a snapshot.
-If the source changes while you are iterating, the iterator sees the changes, and most BCL collections throw InvalidOperationException if their structure changes mid-enumeration.
+The iterator pattern in C# does not produce a snapshot.
+If the source changes while iterating, the iterator sees the changes, and most BCL collections throw InvalidOperationException if their structure changes mid-enumeration.

-Your own iterators inherit this hazard.
-If your iterator walks a list, and someone modifies the list while the iterator is paused between yields, the next MoveNext may throw or return inconsistent results.
-The general rule is: do not mutate the source collection while iterating it.
-Materialize first if you need to.
+Custom iterators inherit this hazard.
+If the iterator walks a list and the list is modified while the iterator is paused between yields, the next MoveNext may throw or return inconsistent results.
+The general rule: do not mutate the source collection while iterating it.
+Materialize first if necessary.

 The foreach iterates a fresh list created by ToList().
 Mutating the original prices afterwards has no effect on the in-flight iteration, and no exception is thrown.